 A natural method of stimulating the immune system and zapping a cold or flu is called the “wet sock treatment.”
 The treatment, which is commonly prescribed by physicians at Bastyr Center for Natural Health, involves putting on ice-cold socks and … are you ready for this? … sleeping in them!

-It may sound strange, but it works because it rallies the body’s defenses, according to Jamey Wallace, ND, chief medical officer at Bastyr Center for Natural Health, the teaching clinic of Bastyr University.
+It may sound strange, but it works because it rallies the body’s defenses, according to Jamey Wallace, ND, chief medical officer at Bastyr Center, the teaching clinic of Bastyr University.
 And the best part about it is that it uses the healing power of nature and doesn’t cost anything.

 The treatment is known as a "heating compress,” meaning that it's up to the body to heat the cold, wet socks, says Dr. Wallace.
 “The body reacts to the cold socks by increasing blood circulation, which also stimulates the immune system.
 You have to ‘rev up’ the immune system, so it’s ready for battle against the affliction or condition.”